-Horne, Wright lead Colorado to 80-62 rout of No. 19 USC
+Wright, Horne lead Colorado to 80-62 rout of No. 19 USC

 BOULDER, Colo.
+(AP) — For the first time all season, McKinley Wright IV had his family in the building.

+His parents, grandma and grandpa, brother and cousin were all treated to quite a show.

-(AP) — Jeriah Horne hit a career-best six 3-pointers on his way to 24 points, McKinley Wright IV had a career-high 14 assists and Colorado routed No. 19 Southern California 80-62 on Thursday night to sweep the season series.
+Wright had a career-high 14 assists, Jeriah Horne hit a career-best six 3-pointers on his way to 24 points and Colorado routed No. 19 Southern California 80-62 on Thursday night to sweep the season series.

 Wright added 15 points for the Buffaloes (18-7, 12-6 Pac-12), who have won six straight against the Trojans (19-5, 13-4).